Chern-Simons Splitting of 2+1D Pure Yang-Mills Theory at Large Distances: Yang-Mills Theory In 2+1 Dimensions

 Our goal is to study the large distance behavior of the theory by neglecting second and higher order terms in $1/m$.
-Neglecting the potential energy term is standard practice in these type of cases.
-The reasoning is as follows.
-Since the energy is low, charges move very slowly and do not create significant magnetic fields\cite{Grignani1997360}.
+However, we may comment on shorter distances as well.
 When the potential term is not neglected, we expect the full solution for \eqref{eq:Hamilt} to be an interpolation between the kinetic energy eigenstate and potential energy eigenstate.
 Since neither of these states has a first order term in $1/m$, even if we do not neglect the potential term, there should not be any first order contribution.
-This result is consistent with ref. \citen{Karabali:1998yq}.
-Thus, for the scale that we focus on, $\chi=1$ can be taken safely\footnote{At least when the potential energy is neglected, in case the interpolation argument is wrong.}, just like in TMYM theory\cite{yildirim}.
+This result is consistent with ref. \citenum{Karabali:1998yq}.
+Thus, for the scale that we focus on, $\chi=1$ is a sufficient solution, just like in TMYM theory\cite{yildirim}.